Toledo Cathedral: Chapel of the New Monarchs

-The name Chapel of the New Monarchs is in reference to the new lineage of the Trastámara.
+The name references the new lineage of the Trastámara.
 The current chapel is located on the north side of the chapels of Saint James and of Leocadia, in the sanctuary, on the north side.
 It has an odd and difficult entrance designed by the architect Alonso de Covarrubias.
 Before being moved to this space, it was called the Royal Chapel and was located at the foot of the cathedral, on the side nave of the north side (the Gospel Pulpit side), encompassing the last section, which cut off and impeded passage to the end of the nave.
 The Chapel Chapter wanted to change the location of this chapel to clear the nave, and Archbishop Alonso de Fonseca y Acevedo asked for permission to change its position in his correspondence with the King.
 The difficulty was finding a suitable site, which was finally resolved through the efforts of its architect, Alonso de Covarrubias.

 More than a chapel, it can be considered as a small church, of one nave with two sections and a polygonal apse, including a sacristy and an entrance vestibule, the original design of Covarrubias.
 It was built between 1531 and 1534.
 It is the first great work done by Covarrubias in Toledo.

 The two sections of the nave have Gothic Cross vaults but all of the ornamentation and carving of the sepulchres is in Renaissance style.
 They are separated by a screen, the work of Domingo de Céspedes.
 The first section forms the body of the small church with some altars and in the second section is where the relocated royal sepulchres were placed in Renaissance vaulted tombs, the work of Covarrubias.
 On one side are Henry II and his wife Juana Manuel; in front of them, lying in sarcophagi, are Henry III the Infirm and Catherine of Lancaster.

 Through the arch that gives access to the presbytery are two small altars in neoclassical style.
 The main altar is by Mateo Medina.
 It has a painting by Maella with the theme of the Descension, framed by two Corinthian columns.
 On both sides of this altar are tombs with the respective praying statues of John I of Castile and his wife Eleanor of Aragon.

 As a historical memorial, the armor of the second lieutenant Duarte de Almeida, who fought in the Battle de Toro (where he lost both arms, and was taken prisoner by the troops of the Catholic Monarchs in 1476), is kept in this chapel.